dotnet/docs-maui/docs/macios/privacy-manifest.md

 | | | | threads_wait_pending_joinable_threads
 | | | | current_time

-For example, if you use any of the API's listed above, your *PrivacyInfo.xcprivacy* would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:
+Use the string `NSPrivacyAccessedAPICategorySystemBootTime` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
+For example, if you use any of the APIs listed above, your *PrivacyInfo.xcprivacy* file should contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>